culshoefer/codeCurriculum-gitbook/chapter1.md

 5
 ```
 See the square brackets?
 They indicate start and end of a list.
 You separate values in the list by commas.
 Also note that we access values in a list with square brackets and the index of the value.
 Here's the deal though.
 So far, you have counted from 1 (one, two, three... ok you know how numbers work).
 Guess what?
 Your life was a lie so far, computer scientists typically count from zero.
-This is why
+This is why....